Hotel California by The Eagles | solos

 An electric guitar lesson on how to play the guitar solo parts to "Hotel California" by The Eagles.

 One of the greatest rock guitar solos of all time, it's extremely well written and played by Don Felder and Joe Walsh.
-It's a great example of how to use chord tones in your leads, something that all the great guitarists do.
+It's a great example of how to use chord tones in your leads, something that all the great musicians do.

-The harmonized arpeggios at the end are also a really great thing to learn as it will open up the neck for a lot of players and help them to see the relationships of the chord shapes and the arpeggios.
+The harmonized arpeggios at the end are also a really great thing to learn as it will open up the neck for a lot of players and help them to see the relationships between the chord shapes and the arpeggios.

 If you find this video useful, please consider making a donation.
 Thank you.